 Cold fronts push fish into deeper, more stable water.
 Redfish metabolism slows but they still feed, especially on warm sunny afternoons.
 Target dark-bottomed areas that absorb and hold heat.

 Slow your presentation dramatically.
-Winter redfish rarely chase fast-moving baits.
-Dead-sticking soft plastics on bottom often outproduces more active retrieves.
+Winter reds rarely chase fast-moving baits.
+Dead-sticking soft plastics on bottom often outproduces active retrieves.

 Sight Fishing